formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

 var IntlMessageFormat = require('intl-messageformat');
 ```

-_Note: in Node.js, the data for all 150+ locales is loaded along with the library._
+_Note: in Node.js, the data for all 200+ languages is loaded along with the library._

 ### Public API